AaronGorbaty/InstagramWhoDoesntFollowMeBack/README.md

 ### Step 3: Running the script

-Clone this repository to your device and add your "followers_1.json" and "following.json" files to the same directory and add their paths in commentted out area
+Clone this repository to your device and add your "followers_1.json" and "following.json" files to the same directory.

+Run the `parser.py` script which will produce a `whos_not_following_me_back_list.txt` file which contains a list of the usernames that you follow on instagram that don't follow me back.